Triple H: Personal life

-Levesque is an avid fan of English rock band Motörhead, who performed three different entrance themes for him over his career, and was good friends with the band's frontman Lemmy until Lemmy's death in December 2015.
-He sported Lemmy-inspired facial hair during the early 2000s and spoke at Lemmy's funeral on January 9, 2016.
-He is a supporter of English football team West Ham United FC.
+Levesque is an avid fan of Motörhead, who performed three original entrance themes for him over the course of his career, and was good friends with the band's frontman Lemmy until Lemmy's death in December 2015.
+He sported Lemmy-inspired facial hair during a portion of his career and spoke at Lemmy's funeral on January 9, 2016.
+He is also a supporter of English football team West Ham United FC.

 In September 2021, WWE reported that Levesque underwent a procedure at Yale New Haven Hospital following a "cardiac event" caused by a genetic heart issue.
 During an appearance on First Take on March 25, 2022, Levesque gave his first interview since being hospitalized.
 He revealed that he had viral pneumonia and inflamed lungs, which worsened over time.
 He said that Stephanie noticed he was coughing up blood, and doctors subsequently discovered fluid in his lungs and around his heart; they informed him that his heart was working at a fraction of its full strength and that he was in a "bad" state of heart failure.
 He also said there were moments where he thought he would die and confirmed that the event forced his retirement: "I was nose-diving and sort of at the one-yard line of where you don't want to be really, for your family and your future. [...]
 I will never wrestle again.
 First of all, I have a defibrillator in my chest, which, you know, probably not a good idea for me to get zapped on live TV."

+In 2025, Levesque was appointed to the President's Council on Sports, Fitness, and Nutrition.
+He serves as the council's vice chair.